Jimmy Lee's Homepage

 Jimmy Lee graduated on the Dean's Honours List with an Honours BMath degree, majoring both in Applied Mathematics and Computer Science, from the

 University of Waterloo, Canada, in 1987.
 He received his MMath degree in Computer Science in 1988 also from Waterloo.
-Jimmy then moved to the University of Victoria, Canada, and completed his doctoral studies in 1992 under the supervision of the late Maarten van Emden (check out his wonderful scientific blog) in the area of constraint logic programming.
+Jimmy then moved to the University of Victoria, Canada, and completed his doctoral studies in 1992 under the supervision of the late Maarten van Emden (see Maarten’s wonderful scientific blog and Jimmy’s commemoration of Maarten) in the area of constraint logic programming.
 During his graduate studies, he was involved in research projects funded by IBM (Canada) and the Canadian Institute of Robotics and Intelligent Systems.
-Upon graduation, Jimmy returned to Hong Kong and joined The Chinese University of Hong Kong, where he is now Director of the University Planning Office, Associate Head of the New Asia College, Professor in the Department of Computer Science and Engineering and Professor (by courtesy) in the Department of Systems Engineering and Engineering Management.
+Upon graduation, Jimmy returned to Hong Kong and joined The Chinese University of Hong Kong, where he is now Director of the University Planning Office, Acting Director of the Internal Audit Office, Associate Head of the New Asia College, Professor in the Department of Computer Science and Engineering and Professor (by courtesy) in the Department of Systems Engineering and Engineering Management.
 He is currently a member of the Board of Trustees, New Asia College and was on the University Council, CUHK during 2019-23.
 In his past life, he was Associate Dean (Education) during 2019-21 and Assistant Dean (Education) during 2018-19 of the Faculty of Engineering, Graduate Division Head of Financial Technology during 2019-21, Graduate Division Head of Computer Science during 2008-11, and was in charge of the Department’s curricula and Teaching and Learning matters during 2011-14 to oversee the transition to the 334-curriculum.

 Jimmy's research focuses on the theory and practice of constraint satisfaction and optimization with applications in combinatorial optimization, scheduling, and resource allocation.
 In particular, he is interested in problem modeling, stochastic local search, symmetry and dominance breaking, global constraints, and over-constrained problems.
 His PhD student, Allen Zhong, won the Best Student Paper Award at the 28th International Conference on Principles and Practice of Constraint Programming, held in Haifa, Israel, in August, 2022.
 On the practical side, he joins hand with Darwin Lau and Anthony Sum to build autonomous robots in such applications as indoor hydroponic farming and painting at construction sites.
 See the hydroponics robots and SLAM robot prototype running around and doing all sorts of interesting maneuver.
 Another one of his fun projects results in the framework of Infinite Stream Constraint Programming (see Publications).
 See the Inverted Pendulum Robot and Flying Quadrotor in action using a controller synthesized by the framework.
 During the 2000s and early 2010s, he researched also on novel Web-based learning platforms and accompanying pedagogies, particularly in the design and development of educational games (take a look at Tong Pak Fu and Chou Heung: the Probabilistic Fantasy, Farmtasia, and Learning Villages).
 He was the Associate Director (Research and Development) and then Director of the Center for the Advancement of Information Technology in Education during 2004-12.
-Inspired by his many former good teachers from elementary school to universities, Jimmy received the University Education Award, which is the highest honour bestowed upon contributions to Teaching and Learing at the University, in 2017.
+He is also interested in popularizing Science.
+Check out his talk on A.I.
+Meeting Sci-Fi (in Chinese) at the New Asia Middle School.
+Inspired by his many former good teachers from elementary school to universities, Jimmy received the University Education Award, which is the highest honour bestowed upon contributions to Teaching and Learning at the University, in 2017.
 Check out the award sharing video.
 He was recipient of the Vice-Chancellor’s Exemplary Teaching Award in 2005 and again in 2016 (being the only person in the Faculty of Engineering receiving the Award twice), and the Faculty of Engineering Exemplary Teaching Award for the academic years 1998-99, 1999-00, 2000-01, 2002-03, 2004-05 and 2014-15.
 He was also recognized for his outstanding services with the Faculty of Engineering by the Faculty Service Award for 2003-04.

 In Collaboration with Peter Stuckey of the University of Melbourne (now at the Monash University), Jimmy has produced two MOOCs on “Basic Modeling of Discrete Optimization” and “Advanced Modeling of Discrete Optimization”.
 The MOOCs are designed and developed with the Fable-based Learning pedagogy, and feature both a Chinese and English versions.
 Learners will walk through an interesting fantasy based on the famous novel, Romance of the Three Kingdoms (三國演義), with the teachers, while learning advanced computing technologies to solve difficult real-life problems.
 The MOOCs, available both in Mandarin and English, were launched on Coursera in January, 2017.
 You can take a look at the promotional videos (Mandarin and English) to find out more about the courses.
 The third and latest MOOC on “Solving Algorithms for Discrete Optimization” is out.
 You can check out the promotional videos (Mandarin and English) and also a paper in EAAI 2020 describing the pedagogical design and initial research studies of the MOOCs.
 Both Peter and Jimmy were featured as Top Instructors on Coursera, which is an honour for the top 10 instructors in each subject domain based on the instructor ratings given by the learners.